doka-guide/doka-labeler/README.md

     added: src/**/*.html
 ```

+## Comparison with other labelers

+- Doka Labeler — set labels PRs based on files and their statuses, assignees, front matter, and more with readable configuration.
+- [Official Github Labeler](https://github.com/marketplace/actions/labeler) — can assign labels by file path presented in the PR.
+Cannot assign labels based on file status.
+- [PR Labeler](https://github.com/marketplace/actions/pr-labeler) — assign labels based on branch name.
+- [Label Mastermind](https://github.com/marketplace/actions/label-mastermind) — can do everything, but has a complex configuration

 ## Getting Started

-Create `.github/labeler.yml` with a list of labels and conditions when they must be applied.
+Create `.github/labeler.yml` with a list of labels and conditions for applying them.

-The key is the name of the label in your repository (e.g. "refactor" or "design review needed"), the value is a set
-of conditions, described below.
-The label will be applied only when all conditions match (logical AND).
+The key is the name of the label in your repository (e.g., "refactor" or "design review needed").
+The value is a set of conditions described below.
+The action adds a label only when _all conditions match_ (logical AND).

 ### PR contains certain `files`

-Use `files` condition to label PR which contains certain files.
+Use the `files` condition to label a PR that contains files matching a glob

-For example, add label "tests" when the PR contains
-files with `.spec.js`:
+For example, add label "tests" when the PR contains files ending with `.spec.js`:

 ```yml
 tests: